Harpy eagle: National initiatives

 In January 2009, a chick from the all-but-extirpated population in the Brazilian state of Paraná was hatched in captivity at the preserve kept in the vicinity of the Itaipu Dam by the Brazilian/Paraguayan state-owned company Itaipu Binacional.
 In September 2009, an adult female, after being kept captive for 12 years in a private reservation, was fitted with a radio transmitter before being restored to the wild in the vicinity of the Pau Brasil National Park (formerly Monte Pascoal NP), in the state of Bahia.

 In December 2009, a 15th harpy eagle was released into the Rio Bravo Conservation and Management Area in Belize.
 The release was set to tie in with the United Nations Climate Change Conference 2009, in Copenhagen.
 The 15th eagle, nicknamed "Hope" by the Peregrine officials in Panama, was the "poster child" for forest conservation in Belize, a developing country, and the importance of these activities in relation to climate change.
 The event received coverage from Belize's major media entities, and was supported and attended by the U.S. Ambassador to Belize, Vinai Thummalapally, and British High Commissioner to Belize, Pat Ashworth.

 In Colombia, as of 2007, an adult male and a subadult female confiscated from wildlife trafficking were restored to the wild and monitored in Paramillo National Park in Córdoba, and another couple was being kept in captivity at a research center for breeding and eventual release.
 A monitoring effort with the help of volunteers from local Native American communities is also being made in Ecuador, including the joint sponsorship of various Spanish universities—this effort being similar to another one going on since 1996 in Peru, centred around a native community in the Tambopata Province, Madre de Dios Region.
 Another monitoring project, begun in 1992, was operating as of 2005 in the state of Bolívar, Venezuela.

 In human culture

 The harpy eagle is the national bird of Panama and is depicted on the coat of arms of Panama.
 The 15th harpy eagle released in Belize, named "Hope", was dubbed "Ambassador for Climate Change", in light of the United Nations Climate Change Conference 2009.

 The bird appeared on the reverse side of the Venezuelan Bs.F 2,000 note.

 The harpy eagle was the inspiration behind the design of Fawkes the Phoenix in the Harry Potter film series.
 A live harpy eagle was used to portray the now-extinct Haast's eagle in BBC's Monsters We Met.

+Indigenous cultures

+In Aztec religion the harpy eagle was sacred to Quetzalcoatl.